 Below we have described and explained the natural occurrences/characteristics that are found in the different stone types, and which one should be aware of when choosing the stone type, as these should not be mistaken for errors eligible for complaints.

-Ceramic porcelain tiles are made from natural materials, where every single production/firing is unique and there may therefore be minor deviations in colour tone, surface and structure from each production run.
+Ceramic porcelain tiles are made from natural materials, where every single production/firing is unique and there may therefore be minor deviations in color tone, surface and structure from each production run.

 Tolerances of +/-2 mm in comparison to stated measurements should be accepted.